Takeaways from Joe Biden’s State of the Union address | KRDO

 By Kevin Liptak, CNN

-Washington (CNN) — President Joe Biden is delivering his third State of the Union address, one that could be among the most important speeches he gives during his presidency as he turns toward reelection.
+Washington (CNN) — President Joe Biden delivered a raucous third State of the Union address, one that could be among the most important speeches he gives during his presidency as he turns toward reelection.

-Here are some early takeaways from Biden’s annual message to Congress, which will be updated throughout the speech:
+His list of objectives was long: Tout his accomplishments in office, look ahead to a second-term agenda, allay concerns about his age and fitness and provide a contrast with Republicans, including his rival Donald Trump.

+The result was a fiery speech that bore little resemblance to his States of the Union past.
+Intent on displaying his energy and eager to engage with Republicans, Biden delivered a starkly political speech that his aides hope can ease Democratic jitters about his political prospects.

-Biden may not utter his predecessor’s name during his remarks, but there was little question that Donald Trump was at the very center of the State of the Union, making Thursday’s speech one of the most politically tinged yearly addresses in recent memory.
+Biden may not have uttered his predecessor’s name during his remarks, but there was little question that Trump was at the center of the State of the Union, making Thursday’s speech a particularly politically tinged yearly address.

+It was reflective of the extraordinary political moment Biden finds himself in, where the political norms of the past decades – ones Biden has openly pined for – have been largely swept aside.

+The president took multiple swipes at Trump; his prepared remarks referenced “my predecessor” 13 times as Biden seized the bully pulpit, one of the advantages of incumbency.

 Shortly after, he went after election lies following the 2020 election as the “gravest threat to democracy” since the Civil War.